-Financial sustainability

-During the year the total reserves halved from £5.6 million to £2.6 million and achieving the savings target proved to be challenging.
-The medium term financial strategy has ambitious savings targets planned for the next five years and the impact of COVID-19 is still an estimate.
+Financial sustainability Governance and transparency During the year the total reserves increased from £2.6 million to £18.2 million.
+The medium term financial strategy has ambitious savings targets planned for years 2-5 and the recurring impact of COVID-19 on demand is uncertain.
+We consider that the IJB has appropriate governance arrangements and they provide a framework for effective organisational decision making.
 The IJB has a strong transformation governance structure in place to monitor delivery of savings.
-The IJB is planning to deliver transformational change over the longer term in order to address some of the financial challenges.
+The IJB is planning to deliver transformational change over the longer term in order to address some of the financial shallonges.
+We consider that scrutiny is robust, specifically in respect of the RAPC where members demonstrate proportionate challenge. order to address some of the financial challenges.
 Given that ACC and NHSG fund the IJB in accordance with the Integration Scheme, together with the IJB's control over transformation, we consider that the IJB is financially sustainable.
-However, there is a risk and uncertainty in respect of the impact of COVID-19.

-Governance and transparency

-We consider that the IJB has appropriate governance arrangements and they provide a framework for effective organisational decision making.

-We consider that scrutiny is robust, specifically in respect of the RAPS where members demonstrate proportionate challenge.

-The IJB is committed to transparency, with committee papers being publically available.

-Value for money

-We consider that the IJB has appropriate arrangements for using resources effectively and continually improving services.

-Following our prior years recommendation, the Board approved its workforce plan in March 2019 which is aimed at supporting the staff in delivering the IJB's objectives.
-The work on implementing the plan is progressing with focus on attracting future workforce and its health and wellbeing.

-Financial management

-The IJB has strong controls over the monitoring of expenditure against budget, with quarterly reports being presented at board meetings and evident scrutiny of costs.
+However, there is uncertainty over recurring demand and thus level of savings required. Î The IJB is committed to transparency, with committee papers being publically available. berdee City IJB berdee City IJB Value for money We consider that the IJB has appropriate arrangements for using resources effectively Value for money Financial management The IJB has strong controls over the monitoring of expenditure against budget, with Value for money We consider that the IJB has appropriate arrangements for using resources effectively Financial management The IJB has strong controls over the monitoring of expenditure against budget, with quarterly reports being presented at board meetings and evident scrutiny of costs.

-Financial capacity is appropriate, and is well supported by the leadership team.

-No audit adjustments were identified in the external audit and we consider that the control environment is robust.
-Management performed well to work to an accelerated preparation of the annual accounts and audit timetable.

-The arrangements for monitoring against fraud in procurement are appropriate.

-Aberdeen City IJB